r-Techsupport/rTS_Wiki/docs/guides/dism-sfc.md

 ## Using SFC
 SFC is a basic command to check and repair minor OS corruption.

-In CMD or Powershell run:
+In CMD or PowerShell run:

 `sfc /scannow`